CARES Act 2: When could the IRS send the second stimulus check?

 |If the Senate approved new checks during the session that ends Oct.
 9, this is a likely period the IRS could start the next round of checks.

-The IRS could still begin sending checks in August, if a second round of stimulus checks gets the green light by the start of the month.
+The IRS could still send the first wave of checks in August, if a second round of stimulus checks gets the green light by the start of the month.
 To make an August date, some in Washington are proposing direct payments in new stimulus package could be modeled on how the CARES Act set up the payments that went into effect in March.

 "If the parameters stayed the same, we could do it really quickly," Senator John Thune, a Republican from South Dakota, said, according to The Washington Post.